-Inspired by the legendary Yoga Master, healer and Sage Sri T Krishnamacharya, Harmony Yoga endeavor to share the knowledge of Yoga for the benefit of those seeking spiritual insight.
-Yoga is a personal journey leading towards the realisation of truth and the liberation of the Spirit.
+Inspired by the authentic Yoga Master, healer and Sage Sri T Krishnamacharya, Harmony Yoga endeavor to share the knowledge of Yoga for the benefit of those seeking healing and spiritual insight.
+Yoga is a personal journey of self-healing and transformation leading towards the realisation of truth and the liberation of the Spirit.

 Krishnamacharya was an exemplar of the living Vedic tradition who believed that Yoga is India’s greatest gift to the world.
-Due to the efforts and dedication of Krishnamacharya and other Masters, ancient and modern, Yoga is available to contemporary people.
+Due to the efforts and dedication of Krishnamacharya and his direct students this Yoga tradition is available to contemporary people.

-Astanga Yoga is the best method that would lead to total health, longevity and peace of mind.
+Astanga Yoga is the best method that would lead to total health, longevity and peace of mind – Yogacharya Sri T. Krishnamacharya